-Note: A Japan address can have more than one older version.
-Because Address Verification returns the address and new Choumei Aza code that Japan Post issued when the older address was updated, the output data might not reflect the current address.
-You can use the new Choumei Aza code that Address Verification returned to retrieve the current Choumei Aza code and address.
-For information on how to retrieve the Choumei Aza code for an address that has multiple older versions, see "Using the Extended Archives to Update a Japan Address" on page 50.
+You can submit the Choumei Aza code in address code lookup mode to find the address that the code represents.
+For information on how to retrieve the Choumei Aza code for an address that has multiple older versions, see "Using the Extended Archives to Update an Older Japan Address" on page 52.